misterBIT/angular2-workshop-shop/README.md

 Node.js and npm are essential to Angular 2 development.

-    WINDOWS ONLY run to install dependencies as global npm install -g webpack webpack-dev-server typings typescript

 <a href="https://docs.npmjs.com/getting-started/installing-node" target="_blank" title="Installing Node.js and updating npm">
 Get it now</a> if it's not already installed on your machine.